-We publish valuable information and advice on healthy working habits every month in the form of advice sheets, infographics and blog posts.
-Sign up to our newsletter to have them delivered straight to your inbox, or head over to our help and advice section to download resources for yourself.
+Posturite publishes valuable healthy working habits information and advice every month in the form of advice sheets, infographics and blog posts.
+Sign up to the Posturite newsletter to have them delivered straight to your inbox, or head over to the help and advice section to download resources for yourself.

 You can learn about equipment positioning, preventing back pain, the benefits of active working, eye health and so much more on our website.
 Knowing the risks and being aware of the solutions (which are often so simple) will help keep you in the best possible health so you can focus on the important bits - like impressing your clients.